promised-ai/redpoll-website/content/blog/safe-ai.md

 knowledge possible.
 Waiting a week for an updated model is unacceptable in health and defense applications where things can change dramatically without warning.

-# Epistemic awareness

-Safe AI must be aware of its knowledge, or *epistemically aware*.
-This means that it knows what it knows and can tell you when it does not.
-It can tell you under what conditions it is likely to succeed, and under what conditions it is likely to fail.
-Furthermore, it can tell you when things look weird (anomalies or data entry errors), and identify and characterized overarching world-level changes that affect its performance and understanding of the world.

-In addition to increasing the robustness of an AI, a number of other safety features arise from epistemic awareness.

 ## Uncertainty quantification